Laurel Park Backstretch Worker Of The Year: MARTIN HAIBER

 Latest Posts

-At its September 9 open Board meeting, the Maryland Thoroughbred Horsemen’s Association (MTHA) Board of Directors voted unanimously to increase the purse allocation for finishers from 6th place through last in overnight races.
-The payout, which had been fixed at $300 since April 2022, will now rise to $500, effective immediately.
+The Maryland Thoroughbred Horsemen’s Association (MTHA) Board of Directors voted unanimously in September to increase purse allocations for finishers from sixth place through last in overnight races.